FelipeLujan/reactNativeNavigation/README.md

-TODO: refine search results to display only nearby POIs
+TODO: refine search results to display only nearby POIs.

 TODO: correctly parse response from google distanceMatrix API in order to display distance and ETA once a destination is chosen.